Boneyard Creek at Urbana, IL

 3/26/2004 243.0 82.3 2.80 3.13 0.000755 0.053

 Description of the Channel.--This channel is constructed, straight, and varies gradually.
-The streambed consists of precast concrete revetment pavers with randomly placed 12- to 15- inch rounded river boulders extending 6 to 8 inches above the surface of the pavers.
+The streambed consists of precast concrete revetment pavers with randomly placed 12 to 15 inch rounded river boulders extending 6 to 8 inches above the surface of the pavers.
 The pavers are gravel filled.
-Low flow is constricted by a prefabricated Parshall Flume with a 2-ft opening, located in the reach on the upstream side of Kingshighway bridge.
+Low flow is constricted by a prefabricated Parshall Flume with a 2-ft opening, located in the reach on the upstream side of the Kings Highway bridge.
 The elevation of the crest of the flume is 703.69 ft.
 The flume becomes submerged at a stage of about 10.74 ft.
 Dense seasonal growth of aquatic plants and algae occurs on the channel bottom.
 Urban debris, such as bicycles and assorted garbage, accumulates and dissipates during events.
-Banks are constructed from layers of lannon stones; the bank surface is jagged and irregular.
-The banks are from 13- to 19- ft high.
-The bottom width is from about 18 to 20 ft.
-The upstream end of the reach is a rectangular channel from near the gage to the downstream side of Kingshighway bridge.
-Downstream, the channel is a steep-sided trapezoid with terraced banks until Matthews Street.
+Banks are constructed from layers of lannon stones.
+The bank surface is jagged and irregular.
+The banks range from 13 to 19 ft high and the bottom width ranges from about 18 to 20 ft.
+The upstream end of the reach is a rectangular channel from near the gage to the downstream side of the Kings Highway bridge.
+Downstream of the bridge, the channel is a steep-sided trapezoid with terraced banks until Matthews Street.
 The top width of the channel varies from 20 ft in the upstream rectangular section to 90 ft at the widest point in the trapezoidal section downstream.
 Cross-sectional geometries vary gradually and continuously from upstream to downstream.

 Convert this page to PDF